meejah/txtorcon/docs/README.rst

 ::

     $ make test
-    Ran 220 tests in 0.394s
+    **Ran 229 tests in 1.394s**

     $ make coverage
     ## ...deleted lots of output...
-    covered: 1922
+      covered: 1969
-    uncovered: 69
+    uncovered: 45
-    96.79% test coverage
+    97.71% test coverage

 Tor itself is not required to be running for any of the tests.
-There are no integration tests. ohcount claims under 2000 lines of code for the core bit; around 4000 including tests.
+There are no integration tests. ohcount claims around 2000 lines of code for the core bit; around 4000 including tests.
 About 37% comments in the not-test code.